novillo-cs/softdev_material/classwork/unit_7/06_django_db/attendance.md

-## Django, db, pandas & matplotlib
+# Django, db, pandas & matplotlib

+# Part 1

 Save your work here: ```your_repo/unit_7/06_django_db/YOUR_FILES_HERE(CSV AND NOTEBOOK)```